 Cadmium is also known to cause reproductive harm.
 Cadmium can cause damage to the kidney, liver, and bones, while also impairing neurobehavioral development.
 Children are more susceptible than adults to exposure from low doses of cadmium over time.

-Consumers' input is important to food manufacturers.
-Consumers can help make a difference by making companies aware that they take this issue seriously.
-If your favorite manufacturer is on the warning-required list, call, tweet, or otherwise ask them to remove or reduce the heavy metals from their products.
-Investors should also consider potential risk if they own shares of these companies.
+Meanwhile, consumers can help make a difference by making companies aware that you take this issue seriously.
+If your favorite chocolate brand contains lead or cadmium, call, tweet, or otherwise ask the company to remove or reduce the heavy metals from their products.

 Since 2014, As You Sow has commissioned independent state-certified laboratories to measure levels of lead and cadmium in over 120 chocolate products available at retailers across California.
 The table below shows the amount of lead and/or cadmium found in each sampled chocolate product, measured in micrograms per serving (ug/serving).
 See our FAQ for more information on how we test these products.

 Search, filter and sort the table by clicking on the triangles in any of the column headings.

 Can’t find a particular chocolate?
 Put your chocolate on our list and consider making a donation to our chocolate testing fund.